Ken P's Today in History

 • 1942 - Adolf Hitler issues Directive 41, giving direction to the war against Russia when the weather improves.
 Armies in the central sector are to hold positions, while the northern armies captures Leningrad and the southern armies advance into the Caucausus.

 • 1942 - The Japanese Combined Fleet of Vice Admiral Chuichi Nagumo attacks Colombo, Ceylon, with 91 bomber and 36 fighter aircraft.
-They sink armed merchant cruiser Hector and destroyer Tenedoes in the harbor.
+They sink armed merchant cruiser Hector and destroyer Tenedos in the harbor.
 They damage the submarine depot vessel Lucia and merchant ship Benledi.
 Nineteen Hawker Hurricanes, six Fairey Swordfish, one Fairey Albacore, and one Consolidated Catalina are destroyed.
 The Japanese force loses six Aichi D3A1 dive bombers, and one Mitsubishi A6M3 Zero fighter.
 Fifteen other aircraft are damaged.

 • 1943 - In Tunisia, the British 8th Army breaks the Axis defensive line at Wadi Akarit.